keybase/django-keybase-proofs/README.md

 [![Travis CI](https://travis-ci.org/keybase/django-keybase-proofs.svg?branch=master)](https://travis-ci.org/keybase/django-keybase-proofs)
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-`keybase-proofs` is a Django application and reference implementation for integrating Keybase proofs into a web app.
+`django-keybase-proofs` is a Django application and reference implementation for integrating Keybase proofs into a web app.
 If you are looking to integrate Keybase proofs into your application and you use Django, you can use this as a drop-in library.
 Otherwise, you can [run the server locally](##exploring-the-example-service) or checkout the code to see how to